RsaCtfTool/RsaCtfTool/README.md

 `./RsaCtfTool.py --publickey key.pub --ecmdigits 25 --verbose --private`

-For more examples, look at test.sh file
+For more examples, look at the test.sh file

 ### Attack private keys with partial bits of Q known ###